Hollis Dann: Other work

 In 1918, Dann took a leave of absence from Cornell to serve as the Army Song Leader in Louisville, Kentucky.
 He edited and compiled the first Army Song Book.

 He is perhaps best known as the author and editor of numerous songbooks and music teacher manuals.
 He authored the eight-volume Hollis Dann Music Course and five-volume Hollis Dann Song Series.
 He also edited a popular school hymnal and a songbook of Christmas carols, possibly the first to publish the music and lyrics together for "It Came Upon a Midnight Clear".

 Later career

 At the age of 63, Dann joined the faculty of New York University in 1925, remaining until retirement in 1936.
 He founded the Department of Music Education and oversaw the first graduate work there in the subject.
-He continued to teach workshops and guest conduct festival choirs and state choirs around the country until shortly before his death in 1939.
+He continued to teach workshops and guest conduct festival choirs and state choirs around the country until shortly before his death.
+He died at his home in Douglaston, New York on January 3, 1939.